Keep it simple.

 The authoring experience:

-Alert toggles are placed on on previewed and published pages.
+Alert toggles are placed on on content with definite or potential images.
 They can be clicked or hovered to show details and tips:

 Carefully chosen tests